 The Venny helps to prevent local at risk kids falling through the gaps and is nationally and internationally recognized for the quality of its service to disadvantaged children (NAPCAN award and FaHCSIA best practice guide)

 The Venny uses relational attachment building, programs for social and emotional growth and play, to foster longitudinal engagement and life witnessing to combat marginalisation, disengagement and harmful behaviours in vulnerable and at-risk children.
 This is achieved through a powerful and unique early intervention and prevention oriented approach.
 With place-based programs tailored to children’s needs and interests, The Venny works with the often forgotten middle years (children aged 5-16.)
-The Venny has proactively addresses the particular needs of children in this transition period.
+The Venny proactively addresses the particular needs of children in this transition period.

 Providing a sense of place and purpose and vital linkages to community organisation